 Chennai has the third largest expatriate population in the country behind Mumbai and Delhi, estimated at almost 90,000.
 Most residents of Chennai are Tamils.
-62% of migrants to the city were from other parts of the state, 34% were from other parts of India and 4% were from outside of India.
+62% of migrants to the city were from other parts of the state, 34% were from other parts of India, and 4% were from outside of India.

 Chennai, which was once known as Madras, is India’s 4th largest city – and the 6th most populated region in the country.
 Located off of the Coromandel Coast, this city was first discovered a whopping 400 years ago.
 Chennai sports the impressive title of being the 31st largest city in the entire world.

-What is now the modern-day bustling city of Chennai used to be known as Fort St. George, which was an English settlement.
-People known as Vijayanagars were in charge of the region when settlement was first established – a status given to them by the Nayaks – who had control over much of India 400 years ago.
+What is now the modern-day bustling city of Chennai also used to be known as Fort St. George, which was an English settlement.
+People known as Vijayanagars were in charge of the region when the settlement was first established – a status given to them by the Nayaks – who had control over much of India 400 years ago.
 One person was appointed as the man in charge of this past Chennai, who went by the name of Damarla Venkatadri Nayaka.
 Nayaka was also a Telugu King and a chieftain for King Peda Venkata Raya.